By Dr. Méline Joaris

 Probiotics may be beneficial and promote good gut bacteria to manage dog diarrhea.
 You can use Fortiflora or Pro-Pectalin Gel as they are specifically formulated for dogs.
 Avoid using yoghurt or keffir products.
 They might work for you, but they usually do not contain the right kind of dog gut bacteria.
 More importantly, most dogs are lactose intolerant and this may actually make their diarrhea worse!

-Disclaimer: If your dog isn’t improving within 48 with those steps or their symptoms are worsening, contact your local veterinarian or the vets at Fuzzy right away.
+Disclaimer: If your dog isn't improving within 48 with those steps or their symptoms are worsening, contact your local veterinarian or the vet team at Fuzzy right away.